radams15/RhysLang3/README.md

 ---

-This is a simple language composed of functions and variables.
+This is a simple language composed of functions, variables and classes.

 Currently compiles to linux x86_64 assembly and has a small standard library using linux syscalls and c extensions.